jaime-rodriguez-art/BlenderBatchTextures/README.md

 ## Attribution

-Blender,Everyone should be free to create 3D CG content, with free technical and creative production means and free access to markets. https://www.blender.org/
+Blender, Everyone should be free to create 3D CG content, with free technical and creative production means and free access to markets. https://www.blender.org/

 Python, Python is a programming language that lets you work quickly and integrate systems more effectively. https://www.python.org